thromer/mlb-standings/README.md

-New season
-=
-* copy previous season to a new spreadsheet
-* add row to [table of contents](https://docs.google.com/spreadsheets/d/14h3hTCvXNzUqTtbegIzSE6JwetMgvtWB6xP9gv87gZs) spreadsheet
-* in new spreadsheet clear data in data, al_uploaded, nl_uploaded, playoff_upload tabs

 Future work
 =
-* Auto-create spreadsheet each year.
-  * Get notified when that happens, maybe.
+* Get notified when new season starts, maybe.
-* Get notified when the cloud function fails, or just when cloud scheduler fails.
 * Maybe handle first day of season gracefully, when https://www.baseball-reference.com/leagues/majors/2024-schedule.shtml starts off with "Today's Games" instead of a date.
 Or at least don't error out so painfully.
+* Stop using baseball-reference.com, or was there a reason not to switch to statsapi.mlb.com (other than having started with baseball-reference)?

 # mlb-standings